TobikoData/sqlmesh/docs/reference/cli.md

                    model grain will be used if not specified.
   --where TEXT     An optional where statement to filter results.
   --limit INTEGER  The limit of the sample dataframe.
+  --show-sample    Show a sample of the rows that differ.
+With many columns,
+                   the output can be very wide.
   --help           Show this message and exit.
 ```

 ## table_name

 ```
 Usage: sqlmesh table_name [OPTIONS] MODEL_NAME